A novel, quick, and easy system for genetic analysis of SARS-CoV-2

-Category: Environment Hits: 2Researchers established a novel PCR-based, bacterium-free reverse genetics system for SARS-CoV-2 using the CPER method, which is simpler and faster than previous methods.
+Category: Environment Hits: 3Researchers established a novel PCR-based, bacterium-free reverse genetics system for SARS-CoV-2 using the CPER method, which is simpler and faster than previous methods.
 Large numbers of recombinant SARS-CoV-2 can be produced in about two weeks.
 This method can be used to modify the viral genome, allowing detailed study of the functions of mutations and the pathogenesis of COVID-19, and could speed the development of preventative measures and therapeutic strategies for the disease.

 Read more https://www.sciencedaily.com/releases/2021/04/210413092509.htm